Welcome to The Redleaf Practice

 • Extreme concern with body weight and shape.

-Health Risk of Anorexia Nervosa
+Health Risks of Anorexia Nervosa

 The body is deprived of the essential nutrients and energy it needs to function effectively, it is then forced to slow down all of its processes in order to conserve energy which results in serious medical consequences and sometimes death.